Please note: You may not transfer or sell your U-Pass sticker to anyone!

-The following students are not eligible to participate in the U-Pass program: students who take classes at only the West campus, students enrolled in only web based classes, Project 60 students and PSEOP students.
+The following students are not eligible to participate in the U-Pass program: students who are enrolled in only web based classes, students who take classes that meet exclusively off Main Campus, Project 60 students and CCP students.

 - You must be a student enrolled in one or more academic credit hours on CSU’s main Downtown campus.